 Dual Code takes all reasonable precautions to safeguard customer data maintained on our servers and to protect the system against unauthorized use or tampering.
 We have adopted OWASP recommendations within our organization to ensure that our learning environment, including all customizations, enhancements and third-party plug-ins, are secure.
 The following are just some of the system and data security measures that we support.

-Dual Code has partnered with large carriers to ensure the highest level of security and availability of our systems.
+Dual Code has partnered with large carriers such as Amazon AWS® to ensure the highest level of security and availability of our systems.
 Our hardware and network equipment are managed by our partners in their world-class data centers, allowing Dual Code to focus on what we do best: design and develop innovative, custom eLearning solutions.

 Servers are protected using Two-Factor Authentication for web access.
 In addition to their username and password, server administrators are required to enter a unique 6-digit code that expires every 30 seconds as part of this 2-step verification process.

 Remote shell connection is only allowed using a secure shell (SSH), which uses private/public key cryptography.
 Passwords are disabled.

 The Dual Code Learning Management System (LMS) is a custom implementation of Moodle®, the world's most popular open-source learning management system.
 Moodle is a widely trusted and secure platform utilized by industries like military and banking.
 Users of Moodle in these industries are dedicated to security and regularly perform penetration testing to identify and disclose vulnerabilities to the Moodle team.
 Our product leverages this commitment to security, and we benefit from Moodle's rigorous testing and remediation efforts.

 Bugcrowd™ is a crowdsourced security platform.
 Founded in 2011, it is now one of the largest bug bounty and vulnerability disclosure companies on the internet.
 Bugcrowd combines analytics, technology, and the power of the ethical hacker community